Name: Charity Corson97

 Wolfe's website,5

 their son "Benajah died without wife or children.
-His will lists brothers and
+His will lists siblings as

 So who was the commissioned officer that J W Fisk believed he was